TomShacham/shacks/README.md

 - multipart form data
   - document
   - error handling ie destroying the stream on error and adding .on('error') handlers to tidy up
-  - test multiple file types in one upload
   - client sends multipart form data
   - handle content encoding!
   - max file size so you don't get DOS'd